 Obstacles to top performance

 While chatbot and virtual assistant use is certainly on the rise, end-users are too often confronted with imperfect performance due to insufficient quality or volume of training data.
 This can mean incorrect or irrelevant information, which has the exact opposite effect of what was intended.
 Instead of streamlining customer communications and driving better brand loyalty, poor chatbot performance can cause additional, often negative contact with human customer service personnel.
-When the technology causes this kind of frustration, it can result in damaged customer relationships.
+When the technology causes this kind of frustration, it can result in damaged customer relationships and a lower CSAT score.
 A US Internet Users poll from last year identified the top reasons customers get frustrated with these solutions and near the top is – you guessed it – too many unhelpful responses.

 Other significant concerns identified by the same poll include: